astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

-# Where our hero Roza implements type generalization, tying loose ends
+# In which our hero Roza implements type generalization, tying loose ends

 <!--
 ```makam